Associate Professor of Criminology and Criminal Justice

 Resume / CV

-His recent work focuses on three interrelated lines of research.
-The first examines social processes related to crime and its consequences across space—and in particular across neighborhoods or communities.
+Professor Drakulich’s recent work addresses three interrelated questions.
+The first question concerns social processes related to crime and its consequences across space—and in particular across neighborhoods and communities.
 A second line of research builds on the first by asking how people view crime, disorder, and social control processes within their community.
-Finally, a third line of research follows this line of thought beyond neighborhoods, examining how people view crime, control, and related policies more broadly.
-Underlying all three of these lines of research are questions related to two overarching themes: race and racism, and interpersonal interactions and relationships.
+Finally, a third line of research follows this line of thought beyond neighborhoods, examining how people view crime, control, and related policies more broadly, and how these views impact political behavior.
+Underlying all three of these lines of research are two overarching themes: race and racism, and interpersonal interactions and relationships.

-- Drakulich, Kevin M. and Laura Siller*.
-Forthcoming.
+- Drakulich, Kevin M. and Laura Siller.
+2015.
 “Presumed Danger: Race, Bias, Stigma, and Perceptions of Crime and Criminals.”
-In Deadly Injustice: Race, Criminal Justice, and the Death of Trayvon Martin, edited by Devon Johnson, Patricia Warren, and Amy Farrell.
+Pp. 23-58 in Deadly Injustice: Race, Criminal Justice, and the Death of Trayvon Martin, edited by Devon Johnson, Patricia Warren, and Amy Farrell.
 New York: New York University Press.

 - Drakulich, Kevin M. 2015.
 “Concerns for Self or Family?
 Sources of and Responses to Altruistic Fear.”
 Journal of Interpersonal Violence 30(7).